Tschaul/eridanus-docs/docs/mechanics/warping.md

 title: Warping between worlds
 ---

-Fleetkeys are ablte to warp between adjacent worlds.
-When warping fleetkeys take all their attached ships as well as their cargo with it.
-The warp itself akes 2.5 days.
-However when leaving from an world that is not you own it takes an additional delay of one day to leave the world.
-And when arriving at a world that is not your own it also takes an additional delay of one day.
-During both these delays you stay at the world (either where you leave or where you arrive) and are attackable by enemy fleets.
+Fleet keys are able to warp between adjacent worlds.
+When warping, fleet keys take all their attached ships as well as their cargo with it.
+The warp itself takes 2.5 days.
+However, when leaving or arriving a world that is not your own the departure or arrival is delayed by an additional day.
+During these delays the fleet located at this world and is attackable by enemy fleets.